redpesk-common/afb-liblua/README.md

 ```

-When a one shot timer is enough 'schedpost' is usually a better choice.
+When a one shot timer is enough 'jobspost' is usually a better choice.
 This is especially true for timeout handling.
 When use in conjunction with mainloop control.

 ```lua
     -- timer handle callback